Pancreatic malabsorption as distinct from coeliac disease – “fibrocystic disease of the pancreas” is recognised

 A white male infant aged six months had spots on his eyes noted by the mother also weight loss.
 He died of bronchopneumonia one month later and at one stage was excreting 40% of his dietary fat intake (70% of which was neutral fat).
 Autopsy showed almost complete atresia of the cystic duct and histologically “extremely marked disease of the pancreas” – practically all the acinar tissue had disappeared.
 The lungs showed multiple abscesses.
 Mallory, the author who was the pathologist, writes “in the later stages of the disease he had a definite pancreatic lack whatever the original cause may have been”.

-There can be little doubt that this infant had CF although there are a number of reports suggesting that severe stenosis or even atresia of the pancreatic duct may the the primary cause of the clinical syndrome.
+– There can be little doubt that this infant had CF although there are a number of reports suggesting that severe stenosis or even atresia of the pancreatic duct may be the primary cause of the clinical syndrome.

 1932 Parsons LG.
 Celiac disease.
 Rachford Memorial Lectures.
 Am J Dis Child 1932; 43:1293-1346.